JackDKillelea/JackDKillelea.github.io/_portfolio/portfolio-5.md

 ---
-title: "Greyscale converter Web App"
+title: "Web Dev - Greyscale converter Web App"
 excerpt: "A web app that converts a photo taken into greyscale.
 Written in Python using Streamlit"
 collection: portfolio
 ---